yarn install is used to install all dependencies for a project. This is most

 }

-This refetches all packages, even ones that were previously installed.
+yarn install --force This refetches all packages, even ones that were previously installed.

-Outputs an HTTP archive from all the network requests performed during the installation.
+yarn install --har Outputs an HTTP archive from all the network requests performed during the installation.
 HAR files are commonly used to investigate network performance, and can be analyzed with tools such as Google’s HAR Analyzer or HAR Viewer.

-Don’t read or generate a yarn.lock
+yarn install --no-lockfile Don’t read or generate a yarn.lock lockfile.

-flag, or when the NODE_ENV
+yarn install --production Using the --production flag, or when the NODE_ENV environment variable is

-, Yarn will not install any package listed in
+set to production, Yarn will not install any package listed in

 Note:

-is also an alias of--production
+--prodis also an alias of--production.

-Don’t generate a yarn.lock
+yarn install --pure-lockfile Don’t generate a yarn.lock lockfile.

 ← Previous: yarn init Next: yarn licenses →